All-pay auction: Examples

 This example implies that the official will finally get $375 but only the third donor, who donated $281.3 will win the official's favor.
 Note that the other two donors know their valuations are not high enough (low chance of winning), so they do not donate much, thus balancing the possible huge winning profit and the low chance of winning.

+A real life example of an all-pay auction can be found as part of the format of the Polish game show Awantura o kasę.